 When it comes to home decor, the focus over the last several years has been on minimalism.
-But what if the sparse look of minimalism isn’t for you?
+But what if the sparse look of minimalism, or living in the best cities for minimalist living, isn’t for you?
 Enter maximalism, the opposite.
 Maximalism mixes colors, patterns and textures for an eclectic style.
 Here are 10 ways to embrace the maximalist decor style.

 Think Small Doses

 While it’s called maximalism, there is such a thing as going overboard.
 Before you get started, start with smaller spaces such as a breakfast nook or powder room and work your way out.
 Going too big too fast can be overwhelming.
 Check out the top home home décor pieces from Target to get started.

 Go Bold on Walls